spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

 [//]: # (TODO - get rid of mobile_launch.json mention and explain it differently)

-# Connecting to a local deployment
+# Connect to a local deployment

 Before reading this document, make sure you are familiar with:

   * [Setting up iOS Support for the GDK]({{urlRoot}}/content/mobile/ios/setup)
   * [Ways to test your iOS client]({{urlRoot}}/content/mobile/ios/ways-to-test)

+There are three different ways to connect your iOS device to a local deployment, however, before you connect, you need to first prepare your project.

 ## Prepare your project to connect to a local deployment

-To connect your iOS device or simulator to a local deployment, follow these steps:
+Follow the steps below to connect your iOS device or simulator to a local deployment.
+The steps ensure that any local deployment you launch via the Unity Editor connects to your iOS device or simulator correctly.

 1. Open your project in the Unity Editor.
 1. Navigate to **SpatialOS** > **GDK Tools configuration** to open the configuration window.
 1. In the **Runtime IP for local deployment** field, enter your local machine's IP address.
 (You can find how to do this on the [Lifehacker website](https://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address).)
 1. Select **Save**, and close the window.

-This ensures that any local deployment that is launched via the Unity Editor is set up correctly to connect to your iOS device or simulator.
+## Connect to a local deployment

-## Connecting your iOS device to a local deployment using Unity Remote
+### Connect your iOS mobile device using Unity Remote
 You need the Unity Remote app for this.
 See the [Unity documentation](https://docs.unity3d.com/Manual/UnityRemote5.html) for details.

   1. Connect the mobile device to your computer using a USB cable.